heleneh/helene/content/works/openglam-broschuere/index.md

 The booklet [Kooperativ in die digitale Zeit: Projekte von Gedächtnisinstitutionen zur Stärkung der Cultural Commons](http://nbn-resolving.de/urn:nbn:de:0297-zib-59131) is an introduction to cultural commons, open licences, the public domain and the values of open cultural data for heritage institutions.

-I've written this booklet in 2016 with the aim to support the open culture movement in Germany.
-Since then, it has been updated and published by the Zuse Institute Berlin, the Service Centre for Digitalisation.
+I've written this booklet in 2016 with the aim to support the local open culture movement in Germany.
+Since then, it has been updated and published by the Service Centre for Digitalisation Berlin at the Zuse Institute.

-It's available in German (for now, stay tuned!).
+It's especially exciting to see the booklet being useful to communities and organisation outside of Germany too: It has been translated to Indonesian by the regional Goethe Institut.
+Find the copy here: [Kerja sama pada era digital](https://www.goethe.de/resources/files/pdf202/buklet-kerja-sama-pada-era-digital.pdf).